urimandujano/flows-e2e-tests/README.rst

 Flows E2E Tests
 ---------------

-This is a project for running integration tests against a particular Flows service deployment.
+This is a project for running end to end tests against a particular Flows service deployment.
 This project aims to be simple to install, configure and use.
 It contains no Globus secrets and therefore is suitable for public view and usage.